Private Lives (1931)

 Amanda: I'm on my honeymoon.

-Elyot Chase: Will you have a cocktail?
+Elyot Chase: Do you want a cocktail?
 There are two here.

 Amanda: There are two here too.